ShareX/sharex.github.io/docs/custom-uploader.md

 ### response

-For example if response only contains file name (or id) and if you would like to append it to domain then you can use this syntax.
+If response only contains file name (or id) and if you would like to append it to domain then you can use this syntax.

 Syntax: